ecency/ecency-mobile/README.md

 Main Branch `master`

-If you resolved a issue or something You have to whern you commit your pr commit message include issue number for ex. resolved #10 or closed #10 etc.
+If you resolved an issue or something, you have to include the issue number (for ex. resolved #10 or closed #10) in your pr commit message.

 #### Before you start